As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 Option 3, Castle only

-Citylink service 917 or 919 from Inverness Bus Station to Urquhart Castle and back.
+Take the Citylink service 917 or 919, or Ember service E14, from Inverness Bus Station to Urquhart Castle and back.

 Option 4, Castle and Drumnadrochit